-When Eric isn’t building this tough running tractor with his brother and dad, Mike Dorwin, Eric works on his family farm in Baldwin, WI.
+When Eric isn’t building this tough running tractor with his cousin and dad, Mike Dorwin, Eric works on his family farm in Baldwin, WI.

 Congratulations again and we are excited to see what you bring next year to WTPA pulling!